Semantic Positive Pairs for Enhancing Visual Representation Learning of Instance Discrimination Methods: Related Work

-Counting on non-pretrained model with augmented images to find semantic positive pairs akin \cite{dwibedi2021little,huynh2022boosting} maybe lead to inaccurate results.
-To demonstrate that, Figure \ref{fig:compare} shows an empirical example of the inaccurate similarity scores, we obtained when we used a non-pretrained model and random augmented images to determine the instances that belong to the same class in the dataset.
-The similarity scores show that the horse and deer are more similar to the anchor (car) than car 1 and car 2, and also show that the train is more similar to the anchor than car 2, which is not correct. \\ \textbf{Semi-Supervised Learning.} The advantage of training a model on variant instances of the same category to improve the representation learning is used by semi-supervised approaches \cite{bovsnjak2023semppl,yang2022interpolation}.
-Bošnjak et al.\cite{bovsnjak2023semppl} present an approach to train the model on different semantic positive pairs by leveraging a few labelled data.
-In their approach, they use labelled data and k-nearest neighbour to provide a pseudo-label for unlabelled based on the most frequent class near the unlabelled data.
-Following that, they treat the datapoints that have similar pseudo-label as semantic positive pairs in a contrastive learning setting.
+\textbf{Semi-Supervised Learning:} The advantage of training a model on instance variants of the same category to improve the representation learning is used in semi-supervised approaches \citep{bovsnjak2023semppl,yang2022interpolation}. \citep{bovsnjak2023semppl} present an approach to train the model on semantic positive pairs by leveraging a few labelled data.
+In their approach, they use labelled data and k-nearest neighbour to provide pseudo-labels for unlabelled points based on the most frequent class near the unlabelled data.
+Following that, they treat the data points that have similar pseudo-labels as semantic positive pairs in a contrastive learning setting.
 Such methods still require labelled data during training to provide semantic positive pairs.
-Our proposed pre-processing method provides a different way of approaching this, as demonstrated below across several datasets and ablations.
-We used a model pre-trained by SSL approaches and worked on the original dataset rather than augmented images to determine semantic positive pairs.
-In addition, our method does not require labelled data, specialised architecture or a support set to hold the semantic positive pairs which allows it to be used as a pre-processing step with any SSL CID methods.
+Our proposed pre-processing method provides a different way of approaching this, as we will demonstrate below across several datasets and ablation studies.
+We used a model pre-trained with SSL approaches and worked with the original dataset rather than augmented images to determine semantic positive pairs.
+In addition, our method does not require labelled data, specialised architecture or support set to hold the semantic positive pairs, which makes it easier to be integrated with any self-supervised learning methods.